barbarapawlowskaa/SNP_explorer/README.md

 Data used for generating example reports that can be found in ./reports/:

 Arakelyan A. (2016).
 Raw BRCA1/2 variants in breast cancer patients and healthy relatives produced with GATK.
 [Data set].
-Zenodo.
+Zenodo. (dostęp: 10.06.2025)

 ```
 https://zenodo.org/records/215615